-Precharge using a GPIO cell is faster than using the V{REF} buffer.
+Precharge using a GPIO cell is faster than using the $V{REF}$ buffer.
 Therefore, GPIO precharge is the recommended precharge configuration.
-However, if you do not need a fast initialization of CapSense, use the V{REF} buffer precharge.
+However, if you do not need a fast initialization of CapSense, use the $V{REF}$ buffer precharge.

-The Channel 1 sense line can also be used to connect C{MOD} to the sensing comparator in the sigma delta modulator.
-Setting the SENSE_INSEL bit in the CSD_CONFIG register to '1' enables this option.
-Clearing this bit connects C{MOD} to the sensing comparator using AMUXBUS A.
+The Channel 1 sense line can also be used to connect $C{MOD}$ to the sensing comparator in the sigma delta modulator.
+Setting the SENSE\INSEL bit in the CSD\CONFIG register to '1' enables this option.
+Clearing this bit connects $C{MOD}$ to the sensing comparator using AMUXBUS A.

-23.6 General-Purpose Resources: IDACs
+23.6 General-Purpose Resources: IDACs and Comparator

-If the CapSense block is not used for touch sensing, the two IDACs can be used as general-purpose analog blocks.
+If the CapSense block is not used for touch sensing, the sense comparator and the two IDACs can be used as general-purpose analog blocks.